-The information in this factsheet applies to England, Scotland and Wales.
-The process for challenging devolved benefits in Scotland is different, contact Age Scotland for more information.
+The information in this factsheet applies to England and Wales.
+The process for challenging devolved benefit decisions in Scotland is different.
+See the Age Scotland guide: Challenging benefit decisions, or contact Age Scotland for more information.
 Contact Age NI for information applicable there.
-Contact details can be found at the end.
+Contact details can be found at the end of this factsheet.

 Challenging a benefit decision can be complicated and you may need more detailed advice or representation from a local service.
 Age UK Advice can give you contact details for a local Age UK, or you can contact one of the independent organisations listed at the back of this factsheet.
 In Wales, contact Age Cymru Advice.
-In Scotland, contact Age Scotland.